 The single greatest benefit of an outdoor wood furnace is a significant reduction or elimination of heating costs.
 As many outdoor furnace owners live in rural areas, wood acquired from dead or dying trees is often plentiful and usually only requires a chainsaw and a little extra effort to prepare for the heating season.
 The next benefit is elimination of potential fire hazards, smoke smell, and mess of alternative heating options.
 Positioning the furnace in an exterior location is even safer than conventional heating sources such as fuel oil, natural gas, and electric.
 Most homeowners recognize lower insurance premiums than homes with conventional wood burners and fireplaces.
-Unlke conventional heating systems which require you to still purchase fuel, natural gas, propane, electric, etc. after your initial investment, an outdoor furnace investment is covered in an average of 3 years without any additional future cost other than routine maintenance.
+Unlke conventional heating systems which require you to still purchase fuel, natural gas, propane, electric, etc. after your initial investment, an outdoor furnace investment is covered in an average of 3 years without any additional future cost other than cutting firewood and routine maintenance.